Paying for overdrafts? You might be putting a hole in your pocket.

 Some people get confused by overdraft protection because it sounds like if you have it you don’t need to pay for overdrafts, but that’s not true.

 The bottom line is that overdraft protection doesn’t really protect you.
-What it does is let the bank approve transactions on your behalf even if you don’t have enough money, so you won’t ever find yourself in a potentially embarrassing situation, say having your card declined while you’re grabbing lunch with a coworker.
+What it does is let the financial institution approve transactions on your behalf even if you don’t have enough money, so you won’t ever find yourself in a potentially embarrassing situation, say having your card declined while you’re grabbing lunch with a coworker.
 This means you still incur those overdrafts.

 Even then, opting out of overdraft protection isn’t foolproof.
-Most transactions that cause your balance to become negative will get declined, but some banks may still let certain types of transactions go through and then charge you overcharge fees.
+Most transactions that cause your balance to become negative will get declined, but some traditional banks may still let certain types of transactions go through and then charge you overcharge fees.

 What happens if I don’t pay my overdrafts?